 Overview of Ingredients

-- Pork Shoulder: The main ingredient in our recipe is a 5-6 pound bone-in pork shoulder.
+- Pork Shoulder: The main ingredient in this recipe is a 5-6 pound bone-in pork shoulder.
 You can also use boneless.
 If yours includes the rind (skin), it should be removed before cooking.
-We get most of our proteins from Butcher Box and this high quality pork shoulder was no exception!
-Not sponsored we just love the quality that much!

 - Olive Oil: Adds richness and helps to distribute the flavors of the other ingredients.

 - Garlic powder: Garlic powder is a convenient and easy-to-use way to add garlic flavor to the marinade.
-We chose not to use fresh garlic cloves due to the slow cook as we didn’t want it to burn.
+I chose not to use fresh garlic cloves due to the slow cook because I didn’t want it to burn.

-- Fresh Garlic Cloves: We will use fresh garlic in the sauce for serving.
+- Fresh Garlic Cloves: Fresh garlic is used in the sauce for serving.

 - Ground cumin: Cumin adds a warm, earthy flavor to the marinade.